shahla4539/Kickstarter-analysis_1/README.md

 ## Results

-Louise set budget for her play **Fever** is more than twice average successful Kickstarter goal.
+Louise set budget for her play **Fever** is more than twice to the average successful Kickstarters goal.
 The best Month for her to launch her play is **June** based on the Analysis of Outcomes based on launch dates.